Regularity over homomorphisms and a Frobenius characterization of Koszul algebras

 When $\chara k=p>0$, and $R$ is an $\N$-graded $k$-algebra, the Frobenius $\phi:R\to R$ given by $\phi(a)=a^p$ is a ring homomorphism.
-However, it is neither $k$-linear nor a homogeneous morphism of graded rings.
-There are two opposite ways to ``homogenize" the Frobenius: considering Veronese subrings of $R$, and considering the fractional Veronese functor $(\cdot)^{(1/p)}$.
-To obtain more general results, we will work with a class of ring homomorphisms larger than the class of powers of the Frobenius, namely the class of homomorphisms with positive orders.
+However, it is neither $k$-linear nor homogeneous.
+There are two opposite ways to ``homogenize" the Frobenius: considering Veronese subrings of $R$, and considering the so-called fractional Veronese functor $(\cdot)^{(1/p)}$.
+To obtain more general results, we will work with a class of ring homomorphisms which strictly contains powers of the Frobenius, namely the homomorphisms with positive orders.